Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Throughout the ride, I worried that the worn roads along the route, the rough ones entering the orchards, and the leaves and pine cones I rode over might flat one of my tires.

 Not an issue.
-Indeed, the puncture tests done by BRR show the Vittoria Corsa Pro falls in the same range as the Conti GP 5K S tubeless tires.
+Indeed, the puncture tests done by BRR show the Vittoria Corsa Pro falls in the same range as the Conti GP 5K S tubeless tire.
 And while I need to pump them up before each ride, similar once again to what I need to do with the Conti’s, they don’t seem to lose air during the ride.

 I get it, and I won’t blame you if you want to do that.
 Me?
 I haven’t taken them off the wheels I love to ride when I’m not testing others or when it’s time to show up for a fast group ride.